 THE NUMBERS: 150 hp and 130 lb-ft of torque

-WHY YOU WANT ONE: The straight-six that powered what many consider to be the world's first Japanese supercar might not seem all that impressive today, but 45 years ago it was the stuff of legends.
-Toyota began to solidify its longstanding relationship with Yamaha here, where the company took Toyota's preexisting Crown engine and made it better with a twin-cam head and three, two-barrel Solex carbs.
+WHY YOU WANT ONE: The straight-six that powered what many consider to be the world's first Japanese supercar might not seem all that impressive today, but 45 years ago it was the stuff of legend.
+Toyota began to solidify its longstanding relationship with Yamaha here, where the company took Toyota's preexisting Crown engine and made it better with a twin-cam head and three two-barrel Solex carbs.